backube/volsync/docs/usage/kopia/filesystem-destination.rst

 Prerequisites
 =============

-Before using filesystem destinations, ensure:
+Before using filesystem repositories, ensure:

-1. **PVC Availability**: The destination PVC must exist in the same namespace as the ReplicationSource
+1. **PVC Availability**: The repository PVC must exist in the same namespace as the ReplicationSource
 2. **PVC Status**: The PVC must be bound to a PersistentVolume before the backup job starts
-3. **Storage Capacity**: The PVC must have sufficient capacity for your backup data
+3. **Storage Capacity**: The PVC must have sufficient capacity for your backup data and repository metadata
 4. **Access Mode**: The PVC must support the access mode required by your backup jobs (typically ReadWriteOnce)
-5. **Password Secret**: A Kopia password must still be provided via the repository secret
+5. **Password Secret**: A Kopia password must be provided via the repository secret for encryption

 Configuration
 =============